Non-fungible token: Games

-NFTs play a role both in traditional as well as blockchainbased videogames.
-While in the former they usually represent cosmetic additions that can be ascribed to an individual player they are often at the very core of a blockchain game.

-NFTs can represent in-game assets, such as digital plots of land.
+NFTs can represent in-game assets.
 Some commentators describe these as being controlled "by the user" instead of the game developer if they can be traded on third-party marketplaces without permission from the game developer.
 Their reception from game developers, though, has been generally mixed, with some like Ubisoft embracing the technology but Valve and Microsoft formally prohibiting them.